Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Continuity, composition and transitions of Wick and anti-Wick operators

 \vrum

 \item if $|a^{\aw}(w,-w)|\lesssim \omega (2w)$, then

 \end{enumerate} \end{thm}

-\begin{rem} The relationships between the Wick and anti-Wick symbols in Theorems \ref{Thm:WickSymbolAntiWickOpGS} and \ref{Thm:AntiWickSymbolWickOpGS} are similar, and one might believe that transitions of continuity properties for Wick operators to anti-Wick operators are similar as for transitions in reversed ways.
-Here we observe that this is not the case.
+\begin{rem} The relationships between the Wick and anti-Wick symbols in Theorems \ref{Thm:WickSymbolAntiWickOpGS} and \ref{Thm:AntiWickSymbolWickOpGS} are similar, and one might believe that transitions of continuity properties for Wick operators to anti-Wick operators are similar as for transitions in reversed directions.
+Here we notice that this is not the case.